March 26, 2017 (updated from March 23, 2014)

 Well, that explained it.
 This Jew was apparently a crazy man.
 No wonder he had no trouble speaking to a double outcast.
 He was probably an outcast himself.
 But I decided to humor him.

 “Sir, you have no bucket, and the well is deep.
-Where do you get that living water?
+Where do you get this living water?
 Are you greater than our ancestor Jacob, who gave us the well, and with his sons and his flocks drank from it?”

 He said, “Everyone who drinks of this water will be thirsty again, but those who drink of the water that I will give them will never be thirsty.
 The water that I will give will become in them a spring of water gushing up to eternal life.”

 Right, I thought.
 He’s definitely crazy, but probably harmless.
+So I played along.

-I said to him, “Sir, give me this water, so that I may never be thirsty or have to keep coming here to draw water.”
+“Sir, give me this water, so that I may never be thirsty or have to keep coming here to draw water.”

 That’s when the joking and the banter stopped.
 He looked me right in the eye, and said, “Go, call your husband, and come back.”